lucassimzq/se-take-home-assignment/README.md

+# Installation & Running on your local machine

+## Requirements
+- Node.js
+- NPM

+1. Clone this repo
+2. Run `npm install`
+3. Run `npm run dev` to start the server
+4. Open your browser and go to the url that is displayed in the terminal

+---

 ## FeedMe Software Engineer Take Home Assignment
 Below is a take home assignment before the interview of the position.
 You are required to
 1. Understand the situation and use case.
 You may contact the interviewer for further clarification.